Guide to grammar schools and the Secondary Transfer Test

 It might help if you also talk to your child's primary school about this.

 If your child's special educational needs or disability has ‘a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities', they are likely to have adjustments in place at school already to help them in the classroom.
 If your child's needs might make access to the test difficult, then your child's headteacher will need to apply for adjustments to testing by 7 June.
-Where it is not possible for your child’s headteacher to do this, contact us urgently.
+Where it is not possible for your child’s headteacher to do this, contact admissions urgently.

 View further information about requesting adjustments to the secondary transfer test [PDF, 239 KB].